dcdpr/did-btc1/chapters/Update-Beacons.md

 ### SMTAggregator Beacon

-A SMTAggregator Beacon is a Beacon whose Beacon Signals are Bitcoin transactions containing the root of a Sparse Merkle Tree (SMT).
-The SMT root attests to a set of DID Update Payloads, however, the updates themselves MUST be provided along with a proof of inclusion against the SMT root through a Sidecar mechanism during resolution.
+A SMTAggregator Beacon is a Beacon whose ::Beacon Signals:: are Bitcoin transactions containing the root of a ::Sparse Merkle Tree:: (SMT).
+The SMT root attests to a set of ::DID Update Payloads::, however, the updates themselves MUST be provided along with a proof of inclusion against the SMT root through a ::Sidecar:: mechanism during resolution.
 Using the SMT root a resolver can then verify the inclusion proof for the given DID Update Payload.
 If a DID document includes a SMTAggregator Beacon in their set of Beacon services, then they MUST provide proofs for each